aws/eks-anywhere/docs/content/en/docs/reference/cloudstack/cloudstack-prereq.md

 * A CloudStack 4.14 or later environment.
 CloudStack 4.16 is used for examples in these docs.
 * Capacity to deploy 6-10 VMs.
-* One network in CloudStack to use for the cluster.
+* One shared network in CloudStack to use for the cluster.
 EKS Anywhere clusters need access to CloudStack through the network to enable self-managing and storage capabilities.
-* A Red Hat Enterprise Linux ISO image built into a qcow2 image as described in [artifacts]({{< relref "../artifacts/" >}}).
+* A Red Hat Enterprise Linux qcow2 image built using the `image-builder` tool as described in [artifacts]({{< relref "../artifacts/" >}}).
-* User credentials to create VMs and attach networks in CloudStack.
+* User credentials (CloudStack API key and Secret key) to create VMs and attach networks in CloudStack.
 * One IP address routable from the cluster but excluded from DHCP offering.
 This IP address is to be used as the Control Plane Endpoint IP.
 Below are some suggestions to ensure that this IP address is never handed out by your DHCP server.
 You may need to contact your network engineer.

     * Pick an IP address reachable from the cluster subnet which is excluded from DHCP range OR